Breaking Into Information Technology: A Complete Guide for Beginners

 Key components

-list relevant technologies, languages, and tools -
+- Technical skills section list relevant technologies, languages, and tools

-feature all relevant it certifications -
+- Certifications feature all relevant it certifications

-detail internships, volunteer work, and relevant jobs
+- Experience detail internships, volunteer work, and relevant jobs

 Portfolio development